Hot Rod Gang

-Hot Rod Gang is a 1958 drama film directed by Lew Landers and starring John Ashley.
+Hot Rod Gang is a 1958 American teen drama film directed by Lew Landers and starring John Ashley.
 The working title was Hot Rod Rock with the film also released under the title Fury Unleashed.
 American International Pictures released the film as a double feature with High School Hellcats.
 The production includes performances by rock and roll musician Gene Vincent, and was the final theatrical feature directed by the incredibly prolific Landers, whose career dated to the mid-1930s.

 Plot

 John Abernathy III needs to lead a blameless life to inherit his father's estate, but he also engages in hot rod car racing.